Our care teams and our facilities create calm, gentle and relaxing experiences for residents and their loved ones.

 What is Palliative Care?

-Palliative and end of life care is a specialised form of nursing designed to support residents with a terminal illness, improving their quality of life right up to the end of their life.
+Palliative and end of life care is a specialised form of nursing designed to support residents with a serious illness, improving their quality of life right up to the end of their life.

 • We as a family have found the staff very caring and attentive to my dad and his needs.
 Some of the staff are excellent with my dad and we can see that he has really taken to them.
 Relative, Whitecraigs